sagnikc395/small-language-model-experiments/README.md

 ### Objective:

-- Design, train and evaluate a seqeunce of increasingly capable small-language-model and investigate,empirically, how architectural components and computational budget affect model quality.
+- Design, train and evaluate a sequence of increasingly capable small-language-model and investigate,empirically, how architectural components and computational budget affect model quality.

 ### Datasets: